Sixty-five years ago today, Great Britain’s King George VI died at the age of 56. The King is dead, long live the Queen.

 *Charlotte’s widower, Leopold of Saxe-Coburg, later married Louise-Marie, daughter of the future King Louis-Phillippe of France.
 They named their first daughter Charlotte in honour of Leopold’s first wife.
 She became Empress Carlota, married to Maximillian of Mexico.
 Her brother became Leopold II of Belgium, inheriting the throne from his father.

 May 8th 1945, Victory in Europe Day, marked the end of one part of World War II.
-War with Japan continued until two atomic bombs were dropped in July and Japan’s formal surrender was signed September 2nd.
+War with Japan continued until two atomic bombs were dropped in July.
+Japan signed a formal surrender on September 2nd.

 My mother was on Dundas Street East in London Ont. on VE Day.
 She said when the news spread, everyone ran into the street screaming, laughing, hugging anyone at hand.
 They stayed outside for hours, revelling in the knowledge that the war was over.
 Bluebirds were flying over the white cliffs of Dover, the boys were coming home.